 Mods for “Dream Car”

 I want to keep the body as stock as possible and make the drivetrain strong, yet drivable and reliable.
 All still in the planning stage, but I do know I'm going to get started on it (again) soon.
 Hopefully I can finish it on this attempt!
-I plan to drive it to my 30 year high school class reunion and let Michelle drive it to her class reunion both in 2015.
+I hope to drive it to my 30 year high school class reunion and let Michelle drive it to her class reunion both this year.